What Is The Difference Between Diffusion And Active Transport

 Introduction to Diffusion

 Diffusion is a passive process by which molecules move from an area of higher concentration to an area of lower concentration until equilibrium is reached.
 This movement occurs spontaneously, driven solely by the kinetic energy of the particles themselves.
-Think about it: no cellular energy (ATP) is required for diffusion to take place.
+But no cellular energy (ATP) is required for diffusion to take place.
 It is a fundamental mechanism that allows cells to exchange materials with their environment, such as oxygen entering cells and carbon dioxide exiting during respiration.

 Types of Diffusion